Six Figure Mentors

 So far, the makers of Six Figure Mentors have failed to disclose figures from any members who may have made any significant money with them.

-Many members who got suckered into Six Figure Mentors post desperate clickbait messages on the usual online marketing feeds which tells you that;
+Many members who got suckered into Six Figure Mentors post desperate clickbait messages on the usual online marketing feeds which tell you that;

 1) They want to unload what they can to at the very least break.